 Accounting for Operating Reserve is performed on a daily basis.
 A pool-scheduled resource of a PJM Member is eligible to receive credits for providing Operating Reserve in the day-ahead market and, provided that the resource was available for the entire time specified in its offer data, in the balancing market.
-The total resource offer amount for generation, including startup and no-load costs as applicable, is compared to its total energy market value for specified operating period segments during the day (including any amounts credited for day-ahead scheduling reserve in excess of the day-ahead scheduling reserve offer plus opportunity cost, any amounts credited for synchronized reserve in excess of the opportunity cost, any amounts credited for non-synchronized reserve in excess of the opportunity cost and, any amounts credited for resources providing reactive services and any amounts attributed to the Market Revenue Neutrality Offset).
+The total resource offer amount for generation, including startup and no-load costs as applicable, is compared to its total energy market value for specified operating period segments during the day (including any amounts credited for synchronized reserve in excess of the synchronized reserve offer plus opportunity cost, any amounts credited for secondary reserve in excess of the opportunity cost, any amounts credited for secondary reserve in excess of the opportunity cost, any amounts credited for secondary reserve in excess of the opportunity cost, any amounts credited for secondary reserve in excess of the opportunity cost, any amounts credited for secondary reserve in excess of the opportunity cost, any amounts credited for secondary reserve in excess of the opportunity cost, any amounts credited for secondary reserve in excess of the opportunity cost, any amounts credited for secondary offset).
 If the total value is less than the offer amount, the difference is credited to the PJM Member.